JoumanaE/notenote/README.md

-This app is called "Notenote"
+Welcome to "Notenote".

-I followed the tutorial of MacKenzie Child & picked different colors from the design.
+I built this app to refresh my memory & remember how to build apps using rails & ruby.
 It took me about 4 hours to build the app.
 It was fun!

 If you would like to build it, you should checkout MacKenzie's youtube channel.